-- lower prescription prices by permitting Medicare to negotiate prices; - limit price increases; - set prices for drugs which do not have competition; and - permit consumers to buy prescriptions from other countries.
+- lower prescription prices by permitting Medicare to negotiate prices; - limit price increases and pricing control by private sector industry participants; - set prices for drugs which do not have competition; and - permit consumers to buy prescriptions from other countries.

-Additionally, in 2022 the Biden administration proposed legislation to implement a number of regulatory changes to make affordable healthcare available for a larger number of Americans, including by lowering the costs of prescription drugs.
-The proposal includes measures that would allow the government to negotiate prices of certain prescription drugs under Medicare and would redesign the Medicare Part D benefit to limit patient out-of-pocket drug costs and shift liabilities among stakeholders, including manufacturers.
+Additionally, beginning in 2022 the Biden administration proposed legislation and policy changes to implement a number of regulatory changes to make affordable healthcare available for a larger number of Americans, including by lowering the costs of prescription drugs.
+A 2022 legislative proposal included measures that would allow the government to negotiate prices of certain prescription drugs under Medicare and would redesign the Medicare Part D benefit to limit patient out-of-pocket drug costs and shift liabilities among stakeholders, including manufacturers.
 Following the proposal, the Inflation Reduction Act was enacted later in 2022 which provides for lower cost prescription drugs and vaccines in Medicare and other federal programs, including by establishing a \$2,000 annual cap on out-of-pocket drug costs for Medicare participants beginning in 2025.
 In a similar vein, in October 2022, President Biden issued an executive order to address concerns about the high costs of prescription drugs in the U.S., wherein the Secretary of the Department of Health and Human Services ("HHS") was tasked with evaluating potential new health care payment and delivery models designed to lower drug costs and promote access to innovative drug therapies for beneficiaries enrolled in the Medicare and Medicaid programs, including models that may lead to lower cost-sharing for commonly used drugs and support value-based payment that promotes high-quality care.
 In its responsive report, the HHS indicated that it was "full steam ahead in delivering cost savings" and identified three potential price-reducing models for further consideration, as well as other areas for further research.
-Like the Inflation Reduction Act, certain of the recent or newly proposed regulatory changes will be subject to Congressional approval, and we cannot predict what, if any, of these broad proposals or other legislation or regulation will pass or otherwise be implemented, particularly with a divided Congress.
+A similar initiative covering a broader scope of activities and intended actions (including addressing drug prices and industry consolidation and control) was again released by the White House in December 2023.
+Like the Inflation Reduction Act, certain of the recent or newly proposed regulatory changes will be subject to Congressional approval, and we